My Choice Software Review: A Detailed Look

 For this reason, we think the smartest way to go about using My Choice Software is to look at the machines you have right now.

 Are they one or two years old?
 Then taking advantage of My Choice Software’s single-license software would be a smart choice because you’ll have plenty of years left on your computer.
-Using a single-use license for two years already saves you money over two years of Office 365 from My Choice Software.

 However, if your machine is nearing its end, it’s not a wise choice to buy a single-computer license that will die with your computer.